Abstract

 Caveats

-Tables comprised of multiple fragments (partitions) is part of the parallelisation features reserved for Enterprise Edition.
-Unfortunately, Informix 14.10 Partial Indexes have been implemented using the same FRAGMENT BY EXPRESSION (or PARTITION) syntax, and this is rejected on lower editions (except Developer) with error 26453 “Fragmentation is not supported in this edition of IDS” prior to version 14.10.FC11 (resolved by RFE INFX-I-368).
+Tables comprised of multiple fragments (partitions) is part of the parallelisation features normally reserved for Enterprise Edition.
+Partial indexes have been implemented using the same FRAGMENT BY EXPRESSION (or PARTITION) syntax, and this was rejected on lower editions (except Developer) with error 26453 “Fragmentation is not supported in this edition of IDS” prior to 14.10.FC11.

 You have to declare a dbspace name for both fragments in this situation.
 Perhaps it otherwise defaults to the root dbspace, causing the error.
 However, it still fails: